-Evaluation will be based on the accumulation of points up to 100 (100 points =100 %).
+Evaluation will be based on the accumulation of points up to 100 (100 points = 100 %).

-Final research paper (30 %), presentation of the final research paper (10%), short presentations in class (20%) and class participation (40 %).
+Paper (20 %), presentation of paper (10%), two take home exams, each one (20%) and class participation (30 %).

-REMEMBER IT IS A RESEARCH PAPER, NOT A REVIEW PAPER.
-The paper should be 15 to 20 pages in length, double-spaced including bibliography.
+The paper for undergraduate students is 6 pages in length (Undergraduate), in the case of graduate students is a 20 pages paper, double-spaced including bibliography.
 For the paper you should choose a region of the planet where you can study the impact of human activity on the environment as well as the impact of the environment on the population.
 The paper should follow the format guidelines of the journal American Anthropologist.